Technology

 This process can take days – resulting in time waiting uncomfortably by the patient.

-This is why Itiliti Health, Minnesota health tech startup focused on improving the prior-authorization (PA) process, has announced today that it has appointed Andrew Schwab, prominent healthcare entrepreneur and investor, to its Board of Directors.
+This is why Itiliti Health, a Minnesota health tech startup focused on improving the prior-authorization (PA) process, has announced today that it has appointed Andrew Schwab, prominent healthcare entrepreneur and investor, to its Board of Directors.

 Andrew Schwab (Photo Credit: LinkedIn)